Mission of Kate's Club:To empower children and teens facing life after the death of a parent or sibling.

 Fun- Laughter really is the best medicine.
 Providing an opportunity to laugh provides them an opportunity to live.

 Community- Death and grief are not openly discussed in American society.
 Providing children with a peer group of other children and mentors that share this similar experience rebuilds a fundamental, social foundation currently not being provided in many communities, including Atlanta.

 Safety- Sharing cannot occur unless someone feels safe.
 Kate's Club is focused on creating a healing environment where participants find comfort in sharing when they are ready.

 Long-term- Children who lose a loved one are at greater risk for behavioral issues two years after the loss than they were either immediately or one year after the loss.
 Recognizing that grief is a long term issue and not an event, Kate's Club provides long term support to children as they face the challenges of life after a loved one has died.

 Volunteer responsibilties may include monitoring and supervising children, facilitating activities, offering emotional support and being a positive role model.
-Kate's Club offers programs twice a month on Saturdays from 10-4pm.
+Kate's Club offers programs twice a month on Saturday/Sundays from 9-4:30pm.
 Programs include many different experiential activities to help kids learn healthy coping strategies to help them manage the intense feelings surrounding their loss.